Topical finasteride and oral finasteride are both treatments for hair loss.

 Hair loss varies, resulting in thinning hair, receding hairlines in men, or wider parts in women.
 It can be temporary from medications, health issues, or infections, or linked to hormonal changes, stress, immune problems, or harsh hair treatments.
 When the cause is treated, hair loss due to underlying conditions can often be reversed.

-It is available in topical and oral form.
+It is available in topical and oral forms.
 Both oral and topical forms of finasteride have demonstrated effectiveness in addressing hair loss in men.
-However it does take months to a year for results to become evident.
+However, it does take months to a year for results to become evident.
 The decision between these options should consider individual preferences, ease of application, and how each person responds to the treatment.

 Oral Finasteride